wo-language/wo/justifications.md

 }
 ```

-This is clearly different from the regular enum since it isn't just fields, and it's different from flags since the instances have fields.
+It can still use `enum` like the first two since this is clearly different from the regular enum as it isn't just fields, and it's different from flags since the instances have fields.

+Since these `enum` types share characteristics, their hierarchy would look like this:

+Sum <- Enum <- Flags

 ### Union